-Usually the off-hire events are expressly described, such as in clause 15 of the NYPE form which also includes the generic phrase "any other cause preventing the full working of the vessel".
-The generic phrase is limited to unspecified causes of the same type as those expressly stated which are intrinsic to the vessel (it does not extend to extraneous causes which are unrelated to the physical condition or efficiency of the vessel).
-For example, in The Saldhana it was held that the act of piracy which prevented the full working of the vessel was not of a similar nature to the specified off-hire events in clause 15 and therefore was not within the scope of the phrase "any other cause".
+Usually, the off-hire events are expressly described and followed by a generic phrase such as "any other cause preventing the full working of the vessel".
+If so, the generic phrase is limited to unspecified causes of the same type as those expressly stated and must be intrinsic to the vessel (it does not extend to extraneous causes which are unrelated to the physical condition or efficiency of the vessel).
+In The Saldanha, for instance, it was held that an act of piracy preventing the full working of the vessel was not of a similar nature to the off-hire events specified in clause 15 of the 1946 form and therefore was not within the scope of the phrase "any other cause".

 In some charters, the phrase "any other cause" is extended by the word "whatsoever", in which case the off-hire events are not restricted to those which are the same kind as those which are specified.
 It does still, however, require the full working of the ship to have been prevented.
+The court commented in The Saldanha that the vessel would have been off hire if (which was not the case) "whatsoever" had been added.
+Also, the court in The Laconian Confidence suggested that the addition might have the effect of extending the scope of the clause to cover the capricious actions of local authorities (this was obiter, as was the comment in The Saldhana).